 Just the fact that Monaco is so unusual makes it a destination in its own right.
 It remains the second smallest independent state in Europe with the Vatican being the smallest.
 It has its own monarchy and government and is divided into four districts.
 Monte Carlo is probably the best known but is not actually the capital.
 The whole of Monaco is only less than 2 square kilometres in area so it doesn’t take too long to get around and see some of the main sights.
 These include the waterfront where you can get a seagull’s view of the superyachts belonging to the rich and powerful berthed there.
 There are museums, palaces, churches, art galleries and other architectural attractions dotted all over the principality together with some lovely gardens.

 How will I apply for an ETIAS to enter Monaco?

 You will most likely need to apply for an ETIAS to visit Monaco as most transportation options to Monaco run through France, where Schengen visa rules apply.
 If you are an E.U. or Schengen block passport holder you will be allowed to freely enter and exit the country.
-Similarly, if you currently require a Schengen visa, your travel requirements will not change after the ETIAS launch.
+Similarly, if you currently require a Schengen Visa, your travel requirements will not change after the ETIAS launch.
 You can apply for an ETIAS online in 2023 when the system is launched.